 Classification 2,44,59,143

 White horehound is a dicot angiosperm in the mint family (Lamiaceae).
-Like most mints, stems are typically square in cross-section, and leaves are arranged in pairs along the stem.
-Flowers are arranged in whirls; they are strongly bilateral, with both petals fused into two lips.
+Like most mints, stems are square in cross-section, and leaves are arranged in pairs along the stem.
+Flowers are arranged in whirls; they are strongly bilateral, with petals fused into two lips.
 Members of this family often contain essential oils that give a strong scent, which may vary from pleasantly minty, to pungent and objectionable.
 White horehound is an exception to this.
 Although it produces a diversity of secondary metabolites, which taste bitter to us, these are not strongly scented.

 Many of our important culinary herbs belong to this family, including oregano, thyme, rosemary, basil, mint and lavender.
 There are no poisonous plants in the mint family.34